Investigating layer-selective transfer learning of QAOA parameters for Max-Cut problem: Methods

-where $E_{min}$ the energy of the true ground state of $H_{C}$.
-Upon completion of the optimization process, $\vert \psi\rangle$ is a superposition of computational basis states, from which one can sample the solution state with high probability by projectively measuring all the qubits.
+where $E_{\mathrm{min}}$ is the true ground state energy, and $\langle H_{c}\rangle_{\mathrm{min}}$ is the minimum cost function obtained from the classical optimization.
+Upon completion of the optimization process, $\vert \Psi\rangle$ is a superposition of computational basis states, from which one can sample the solution state with high probability by projectively measuring all the qubits.
 For certain classes of COPs, the QAOA circuit with depth $p$\;=\;$1$ is guaranteed to find the solution with $\sim 69\%$ approximation ratio~\cite{farhi2014qaoa}.
-The output state $\vert \psi\rangle$ approaches the true solution as $p \rightarrow \infty$ in which limit $r=1$.
-In general, it is not clear how many layers one must optimize in order to guarantee a desired value of $r$.
+The output state $\vert \Psi\rangle$ approaches the true solution as $p \rightarrow \infty$, in which limit $r=1$.
+In general, it is not clear exactly how many layers one must optimize to guarantee a desired value of $r$.